 We're looking for your ability to talk about the architecture of a software project, and show your understanding of how all the pieces fit together.
 Experience building software and making design choices is the best preparation for this section.

 We believe feedback is important, so after the interview, we give everyone detailed feedback on each section with concrete suggestions for improvement.

 After the interview

-If we find a bunch of matches between your skills and the companies we work with, we'll say great, let's work together, and we'll introduce you to a Triplebyte Talent Manager, where the matching process will begin.
+If we find a bunch of matches between your skills and the companies we work with, we'll say "great, let's work together", and introduce you to a Triplebyte Talent Manager, where the matching process will begin.
 We'll ask you a lot more questions about what you're personally interested in, and we'll show you a list of 10-20 companies where our data predicts you're a great technical fit.
 After that, you'll narrow down your favorite five to be introduced to for final interviews with each company!